 Representatives of NorthPoint have claimed that 4000 jobs will be created.
 A recent investigation by the Port of Olympia found that large warehouse facilities like NorthPoint is proposing actually create very few local jobs.
 The study found that on average there are 2 jobs per acre of warehouse.
 With their massive 6,000,000 sq.ft. warehouse that equates to only 276 onsite jobs.
 NorthPoint is likely counting the truckers, train workers, temporary construction workers, gas station workers, etc. who will not be employed by NorthPoint, and most will not reside in this county.
-Additionally, a majority of the warehouse jobs will be eventually be replaced by automation, as is already happening in many warehouses.
+Additionally, a majority of the warehouse jobs will eventually be replaced by automation, as is already happening in many warehouses.

-What many do not consider is the loss of jobs at Millersylvania State Park, existing local businesses, and the damage to the tourist industry.
+What many do not consider is the loss of stable long term jobs at Millersylvania State Park, existing local businesses, and the damage to the tourist industry.
 Many predict a significant decrease in park attendance which will lead to a loss of jobs both in the park and at other local tourism-supported business, jobs that are in high demand.

 For a detailed look at another community's struggle with a train-serviced distribution center combined and the kind of jobs that can be expected read this very insightful article in the New Republic.
 In Elwood, the community featured in this article, the vast majority of the jobs are temporary, so called "temp to hire" jobs along with "contract positions."